-Andrew School serves approximately 120 students from Kindergarten to Grade 12.
+Andrew School serves approximately 65 students from Kindergarten to Grade 6.
 Students, parents, teachers, and community members are extremely proud of Andrew School, both for its unique physical structure as part of a complex shared with civic and recreational aspects and its rich, educational history.
+Students from Andrew School may attend either Vegreville Composite High School or Lamont High School for Grades 7-12.

 In Pursuit of Excellence.